Azure/azure-sdk-for-net/sdk/maps/README.md

 ## Next steps

-Please refer tol each package's sample folder for more details.
+Please refer to each package's sample folder for more details.

 ## Contributing